 Beware of fake alternative and/or holistic dentists

-Some self-proclaimed alternative/holistic dentistry "experts" are incompetent and can do damage
+Some self-proclaimed holistic dentistry "experts" are incompetent

 Horror stories I have seen alluded to include the case of a woman who was very ill.
-Via an advertisement, she found a dentist who claimed he was competent to undo the damage wrought by the toxic materials and conditions in her mouth.
+Via an advertisement, she found a dentist who claimed to be competent to undo the damage wrought by the toxic materials and conditions in her mouth.
 While she was happy to have found him, her joy didn't last since just three months following his "expert" interventions, her teeth fell out...

 The subject of "holistic" dentists who actually make their patients worse (such as after amalgam removal undertaken to improve the patient's health) is also a somewhat recurring theme in Dr. Graeme Munro-Hall's recommended book "Toxic Dentistry Exposed" (see Books).
-Based on decades of experience, Dr. Munro-Hall describes several cases where patients of his had been previously treated by "holistic" dentists whose treatment had seriously contributed to further deterioration of these patients' health.

 Personal anecdotal reports of negative experiences with "holistic" dentists I have received (or read) include,